 Eggs are a wonderful way to get your protein after a workout—as long as you eat them raw or hard-boiled.
 If you hit a diner or greasy spoon after your workout, don't order your eggs over-easy or sunny-side-up.
 You're guaranteed to get them drenched in saturated fats—something you want to keep out of your diet right after a big sweat session.

 Do your friends try to tempt you to go spinning on a Sunday morning with the promise of bottomless mimosas afterward at brunch?
 "Sorry to be a buzzkill, but booze should never be at the finish line," says FITFUSION trainer Andrea Orbeck.
 "Drinking after training dehydrates you, reduces protein synthesis, and packs on empty calories.
 Instead, clink your fork and knife together as you celebrate with a lean chicken breast and side of sweet potato."

 Meal-Replacement or Protein Shakes

 "Many meal replacement drinks on the market are filled with junk that will actually hinder your post-workout success," says Orbeck.
 "Avoid labels with chemical sugars like aspartame, artificial flavors, and colors.
 If real food can't be an option, go for ones with basic ingredients."
 The Eat This, Not That! team recently analyzed pounds of different protein powders to determine what's alright and what's on the no-fly list; check back soon for our exclusive list of best and worst protein shakes!

 Nothing With a Side of Water

-“At all costs, avoid having ‘nothing but water,'” explains Neverusky.
-“Your body wants to recharge.
-If you don’t eat, your body will eat the muscle you just put on during the workout.
-Be sure to feed your body correctly.”
+"At all costs, avoid having 'nothing but water,'" explains Neverusky.
+"Your body wants to recharge.
+If you don't eat, your body will eat the muscle you just put on during the workout.
+Be sure to feed your body correctly."
 Not sure what to chow down on?
-Get some inspiration from our report, 20 Trainers Reveal What They Eat After a Workout.
+Get some inspiration from our report, what personal trainers eat after a workout.